micro-FPGA/GOLC/DADSON/DADSON-1_1_6.md

 The board was targeted to be low cost, with an easy-to-use extension connector and some peripherals:
 * HDMI
-* 4x USB Host
+* 2x USB Host
 * 1G Ethernet
-* micro-SD Card slot
+* USB UART/JTAG

 Other features would be
 * CPU Dual core ARM A9 (inside AMD SoC)
 * DDR3 16-bit DDR memory
 * Linux-capable system
+* VG-96 style extension connector for own peripherals and devices